mnpg/Reolink_api_documentations/Bash-scripts/README.md

 Here the method how to create several video clip zones and how to apply one of them for display it (**without losing the others video clip zones**) :

-**Example :** Here, i want to focus on two particular sectors of the main image (zone1 : Front door, zone2 : Letter box)
+**Example :** Here, i want to focus on two particular sectors of the main image (zone1 : Front door, zone2 : Letter box) **!!IMPORTANT!!** like the privacy mask, use the right script that your camera depends on

 >- For the first one (front door) which your have defined a video clip zone, launch the command bellow and save the result in a file called, for example, json_clip_frontdoor : \
 >`./rl-api.sh GetCrop '{"channel":0}' | jq '.[]|=.*{"screenHeight":.mainHeight,"screenWidth":.mainWidth}|del(.Crop.minHeight,.Crop.minWidth)' -c > json_clip_frontdoor`